0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 This does not make an unstable discretization stable, and it does not remove nonsmoothness pathologies.
 It increases representational margin and reduces precision-induced perturbations in the places most likely to flip events or termination.

 Quantization is a more explicit example of numerical policy as program modification.
-In differentiable world models it is attractive for memory and throughput reasons, especially when a hybrid system contains learned components one wishes to deploy on constrained hardware.
+In world models it is attractive for memory and throughput reasons, especially when a hybrid system contains learned components one wishes to deploy on constrained hardware.
 But the right conceptual framing is that quantization changes the program, and quantization-aware training optimizes a surrogate.

 PyTorch's fake quantization modules make this explicit.
 The documentation for `torch.ao.quantization.fake_quantize.FakeQuantize` describes it as simulating quantize and dequantize operations during training time, and it specifies the forward computation as a clamp-round-scale transformation: